 How Manta's Online Community Helps SMBs Connect and Grow

-Manta is an online network where small businesses connect with other businesses as well as potential customers.
+Manta is an online network or community where small businesses connect with other businesses as well as potential customers.
 More than being a Yelp for small businesses, Manta is trying to positively impact small business revenues by providing a freemium ecosystem where content creation and consumption reinforce each other.
 We spoke with CEO Pam Springer about how Manta manages to impact these elusive small businesses in a meaningful way.

 LOCATION: Columbus, Ohio